Landmark’s Guide to Bank and Monument

 Opened in 2013 and situated in a National Heritage listed building once home to a branch of Lloyds bank, Hispania’s menu ambitiously promises to give diners “the spirit of Spain”.
 The restaurant was founded by Marcos Morán, whose family have run the Michelin starred Casa Gerardo for five generations, and more than delivers on that pledge.
 The food at Hispania is authentic Spanish fare at its finest.
 Whether you are looking for outstanding tapas, the finest Ibérico ham, or a whole roast suckling pig to share between 8 (with 24 hours notice, of course), there is something for everyone, and meals to suit any occasion.
 Ideal for impressing clients or for a well-earned chance to let your hair down after a hard week—the wine list is exemplary—Hispania has it all.

 A basement dim sum restaurant on Pudding Lane, MBER—the name references its location on the street where the Great Fire of London started—may have only been open for a couple of years, but it has been sparking major interest in the area ever since.
-The pan-asian fusion menu is served across the restaurant’s five areas, including three private dining rooms, making it ideal for lunch or dinner meetings with clients.
-From a dazzling array of cocktails and sakes to dishes which take inspiration from across the Asian continent, the food on offer at MBER is unparallelled, whether you’re in the mood for traditional chicken satays or more esoteric fare like char-siu doughnuts.
+The pan-Asian fusion menu is served across the restaurant’s five areas, including three private dining rooms, making it ideal for lunch or dinner meetings with clients.
+From a dazzling array of cocktails and sakes to dishes which take inspiration from across the Asian continent, the food on offer at MBER is unparalleled, whether you’re in the mood for traditional chicken satays or more esoteric fare like char-siu doughnuts.

 A City take on the classic stateside steakhouse, Goodman is a dinner fixture for all of the area’s businesspeople.
 Coupled with its extensive wine list, its meats are sourced from farms on both sides of the Atlantic, and dry-aged onsite.
 For more adventurous—or hungry—diners, the restaurant offers The Cut, a specials menu which is altered daily to reflect the best cuts of beef from Goodman’s ageing room, though steaks can also be cut to order.
 No matter the appetite, Goodman offers the highest quality meats at prices to match, making it the perfect fit for any meetings where you need to impress.